theupdateframework/taps/tap4.md

 TUF would benefit greatly from the ability to handle the above use cases, requested by its adopters.
-This TAP does not change existing security guarantees, allows a great deal of flexibility, and should require only modest effort for support from an existing implementation.
+This TAP does not reduce existing security guarantees, allows greater flexibility, and should require only modest effort to support from an existing implementation.

 # Specification